(Back to Zika main page)

-  Most people infected with Zika won't have any symptoms
+Most people infected with Zika will not have symptoms

-at all or will only have mild symptoms.
-Therefore, most
+or will have mild symptoms.
+Symptoms if present can last

 common symptoms of Zika are:

-Zika infection during pregnancy can cause severe birth
+Zika infection during pregnancy can cause severe infant birth

-microcephaly.
-Zika is also linked to other problems
+size.
+Zika is also linked to other adverse outcomes such

 Protect Yourself and

 There is no vaccine to prevent Zika.
 During the first week of infection, Zika virus can be found in the blood and passed from an infected person to another mosquito through mosquito bites.
 An infected mosquito can then spread the virus to other people.
-The best way to prevent Zika, and other diseases that spread by mosquitoes, is to protect yourself and your family from mosquito bites while you travel to areas where Zika is spreading.
+The best way to prevent Zika, and other diseases that spread by mosquitoes, is to protect yourself and your family from mosquito bites while you travel.

 Also, continue to avoid mosquito bites for at least